Nani (footballer)

 Nani began his career with Sporting CP, joining the youth team in 2003 before making his first-team debut in 2005.
-During his two-year tenure in Portugal, Nani won the Portuguese Cup in the 2006–07 season.
+During his two-year tenure in Portugal he won the Portuguese Cup.
 Before the 2007–08 season, Nani's performances attracted the attention of English club Manchester United, who secured his services in July 2007.
-He gained first-team status almost immediately and won four Premier League titles and the 2007–08 UEFA Champions League, along with the 2008 FIFA Club World Cup, two League Cups and three Community Shields.
-Following a loan back to Sporting, in which he won the Portuguese Cup, he was signed by Turkish side Fenerbahçe in 2015, and a year later he signed for Valencia in Spain.
-He rejoined Sporting in 2018, winning another Portuguese Cup as well as a Portuguese League Cup, before moving to Major League Soccer side Orlando City, whom he captained for three seasons before leaving at the end of 2021.
+He gained first-team status almost immediately and won four Premier League titles, two League Cups, three FA Community Shields, the FIFA Club World Cup and the UEFA Champions League with them.
+Following a loan back to Sporting, in which he won a second Portuguese Cup, he was signed by Turkish side Fenerbahçe in 2015, and a year later he signed for Valencia in Spain.
+He rejoined Sporting in 2018, winning a third Portuguese Cup as well as the Portuguese League Cup for the first time, before moving to Major League Soccer side Orlando City, whom he captained for three seasons before leaving at the end of 2021.
 In January 2022, he moved to Venezia in Italy.
+Following brief stints in Australia, Turkey, and another return to Portugal, Nani announced his retirement from football in December 2024.

 Nani made his Portugal international debut in 2006, scoring his first goal soon after and establishing himself as a key member of the side.
-He represented his country at three European Championships, in 2008, 2012 and 2016, as well as in the 2014 FIFA World Cup.
+He represented his country at three European Championships, in 2008, 2012 and 2016, and in the 2014 FIFA World Cup.
 Nani started in the final of Euro 2016, and after Cristiano Ronaldo got injured, captained the team to victory.
 He made 112 appearances and scored 24 goals for his country in total.

 Early life

 Nani was born on 17 November 1986 in Amadora, Lisbon metropolitan area, Portugal, and is of Cape Verdean descent.
 He was raised by his aunt Antónia on the Santa Filomena estate in Amadora after being abandoned by his parents.
 At age five, his father left for a holiday in Cape Verde but never returned, and when he was 12 years old, his mother left Portugal to start a new life in the Netherlands.
 Nani has nine siblings from his mother, of which he is the youngest, and five from his father.
 Nani gained his nickname from an elder sister at a young age.

 Nani's older brother taught him how to play football and he played with his childhood friend, midfielder Manuel Fernandes.
-When Nani was around the age of 14, his older brother took him to train with Real Massamá.
+When Nani was around 14, his older brother took him to train with Real Massamá.
 They were Nani's first club and gave him money, food, and helped him obtain an ID card and a passport.
 At the age of 16, Nani was training on alternate days with Sporting CP and Benfica.
 Nani sometimes walked miles to and from practice before Sporting offered him pre-season training.
-Despite growing up in Lisbon, Nani and his brother supported FC Porto as a boy and his footballing hero was Luís Figo.
+Despite growing up in the Lisbon area, Nani and his brother supported Porto as children.
+His footballing hero was Luís Figo.